agilecrm/rest-api/README.md

 ###dev/api/contacts/email/tags/add
 Method: POST

-Searches for the contact based on the given email address and add the given tags to the contact.
+Search for the contact based on the given email address and add the given tags to the contact.
 You can add multiple tags.
 Tags should be sent as a array.
 Email address (email) and tags (tags) array should be sent as a form parameter(Content-Type: application/x-www-form-urlencoded )

 ###Using curl
 ```sh